patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The "element" portion of the classname added to container.
+The "element" portion of the class name added to container.

 |Type | Default